 The reality is that most of us living abroad don’t choose to miss holidays because that’s what we want in our hearts; rather it’s the result of circumstances, distance, finances, or the unfortunate reality of a continuing pandemic.
-While homesickness can hit at any time, I feel that Christmas can be especially hard to miss.
-I suppose it’s because the Christmas season is so long—encompassing many different days that hold memories and long-standing traditions for us.
+While homesickness can hit at any time, we find that Christmas can be especially hard to miss.
+It’s probably because the holiday season is so long—encompassing many different days that hold memories and long-standing traditions for us.

-I’m personally someone who has always been a sucker for Christmas music, decorations, and spirit in general.
-Thus, it’s often bittersweet to get so excited about the upcoming holiday season, then remember that many of the customs and the people I am looking forward to spending them with will not be a part of my experience this year.
+We know how it is.
+We’re suckers for the Christmas music, decorations, and spirit in general.
+Thus, it’s often bittersweet to get so excited about the upcoming holiday season, then remember that many of the customs and the people you would normally be looking forward to spending them with will not be a part of your experience this year.

-But before I get you too sad, let’s talk about how I deal with it in a way that still allows me to have a very merry Christmas here in Spain!
-As with so many challenges you’ll meet during your time abroad, I find that the holidays is a time that really tests your ability to balance two worlds.
+But before we get you too sad, let’s talk about how you might deal with it all in a way that still allows you to have a very merry Christmas here in Spain!
+As with so many challenges you’ll meet during your time abroad, the holidays are definitely something that will test your ability to balance two worlds.
 Each of us has a different balancing act we must play to meet our personal needs, but a combination of some of the suggestions below is what has helped us.
 For some specific ideas, Dani has provided examples from her own life.

 Holding on to where YOU come from:

 2.)
-Send home some presents, letters, etc for your family to open on Christmas (or whatever holiday you exchange presents for): Transcontinental mail, namely packages, gets really expensive so here it’s not about the quantity that you send, but the thought behind it.
+Send home some presents, letters, etc for your family to open on Christmas (or whatever holiday celebrate): Transcontinental mail, namely packages, gets really expensive so here it’s not about the quantity that you send, but the thought behind it.
 It also allows you something fun to do over Skype as you still open your presents together, helping bridge that distance you may otherwise feel so heavily on this day.
-I personally like to include some polvorones and mantecados or other Spanish products so that my parents can share in some of the traditions I am collecting from Spain.

 Reveling in the Christmas season HERE:

-Of course, you may find other ways that better help you get through the holiday season with a smile—please comment and share your ideas if you do!!—but I think these four suggestions will help you manage the balancing act and keep you in a holly jolly mood.
-I know they sure have for me!
+Of course, you may find other ways that better help you get through the holiday season with a smile—please comment and share your ideas if you do!!—but we think these four suggestions will help you manage the balancing act and keep you in a holly jolly mood.
+We know they sure have for us!